Grim-/OutwardSuperSimpleExample/README.md

 So we need to create a MonoBehaviour(Component) that we add to the Player *GameObject* and that listens for when the player dodges and then removes a "stack" of the LeveledStatusEffect.

+## Part 2 A : Listening for Dodges?

-> Ok but how *exactly* do we 'listen' for when the player dodges?
+> Ok so thats a component, its also nothing, until we make it something, how *exactly* do we 'listen' for when the player dodges?

 This is the part of modding where things get tricky, it just experience and a lot of reading in DNSpy.